 The title, You Will Live In This World As A Daughter, is inspired by lyrics in the song Middle of the Night by The Soviettes - 'He said, "Now listen girl I'm your father, and you will live in this house as a daughter"'.

-Girl Gaze: Journeys through the Punjab & the Black Country brings together my project and the work of the other 3 commissioned photographers and was first shown at Punjab Lalit Kala Akademi in Chandigarh from 10th to 18th March 2018.
+Girl Gaze: Journeys through the Punjab & the Black Country, UK brings together my project and the work of the other 3 commissioned photographers and was first shown at Punjab Lalit Kala Akademi in Chandigarh from 10th to 18th March 2018.
 Iona Fergusson curated the show.

-Girl Gaze will premiere in the UK at Blast!
-Festival between 24th May and 29th June 2019.
+Girl Gaze is currently being exhibited in the UK at Blast!
+Festival until 29th June 2019.

-It will be shown in The British Muslim School, Lodge Road, West Bromwich, B70 8NX.
+It is being shown at The British Muslim School, Lodge Road, West Bromwich, B70 8NX, and is open Wednesdays to Saturdays from 11am to 4pm.

 (A big thanks to all the women and girls involved in the project as well as my wonderful producer/translator Deepika Sharma and everyone at the organisations who commissioned the project - particularly Iona Fergusson, Parminder Dosanjh and Emma Chetcuti).